 If the starter mechanism does not operate, the engine can be started with an emergency starter rope.
-WARNING:

-- Use this procedure only in an emergency and only to return to port for repairs. - Be sure no one is standing behind you when pulling the starter rope.
-It could whip behind you and injure someone. - Do not install the starter mechanism or top cowling after engine is running. - Keep loose clothing and other objects away when starting the engine.
+- WARNING: - Use this procedure only in an emergency and only to return to port for repairs. - When the emergency starter rope is used to start the engine, the start-in-gear protection device does not operate.
+Make sure the remote control lever is in neutral. - Be sure no one is standing behind you when pulling the starter rope.
+It could whip behind you and injure someone. - Do not install the starter mechanism or top cowling after engine is running.
+Keep loose clothing and other objects away when starting the engine.
 Do not touch the flywheel or other moving parts when the engine is running. - Do not touch the ignition coil, spark plug wire, spark plug cap, or other electrical components when starting or operating the motor.

-The procedure is as follows:
+Procedure is as follows:

-- 1. Remove the top cowling. - 2.
-Remove the fuel tank bolts.
+1. Remove the top cowling.

+2. Remove the start-in-gear protection cable.